LukongL/web-development/README.md

 # web-development

-Welcome to the Web-Development repository!
-This repository contains a collection of small web development projects, each designed to explore and demonstrate different aspects of web technologies, from simple HTML demos to a functional database-driven application.
+This repository contains a collection of small-scale web development projects designed to demonstrate key concepts and features in front-end and back-end web development.
+Each folder represents a distinct project or demo, with its own detailed README file for further instructions and explanations.

 Each project has its own detailed README file with specific instructions and explanations.

 Project List

-	Library Database (database/library_db)

-		A database project focused on managing library records, showcasing basic SQL database operations.
+	Database – Contains projects focused on database-related operations and structures.

-	Simple HTML Demos (simple-html-demos)

-		A collection of simple HTML examples, demonstrating core HTML concepts and structures.
+	Simple HTML Demos - A collection of simple HTML examples, demonstrating core HTML concepts and structures.

-	Jewellery Shop Web Page (simple-web-pages/jewellery-shop)

-		A simple web page for a jewellery shop, using basic HTML and CSS to create a static, user-friendly interface.
+	Simple Web Pages - A collection of simple, static web pages designed to explore layout, styling, and interactivity. using basic HTML and CSS to create user-friendly interfaces.

 Getting Started

 	To explore any of these projects, navigate to the respective folder and follow the instructions in the detailed README files within each project directory.

 Contributions